codurance/site/_posts/2018-01-06-living-a-coderetreat-as-a-facilitator.md

 * For giving more value to the moment they were living.
 Code is removed and learning is kept.
 * For not worrying about their mistakes during the sessions, practicing without fear, trying new things.
-* For avoiding _The Lord of the Rings_ feeling: "This is mine".
+* For avoiding _The Lord of the Rings_ feeling: "My precious!".
 Unconsciously, it helps us to lose the feeling of ownership of the code.
 * For emphasizing the idea of not finishing the solution in each session.
 They might be relaxed and enjoy the _journey_ of decisions to solve the problem.

 ### New pairs each session

 Most of attendees had never practiced pair-programming, so they found it difficult to change their pair when attending with a friend.

-Pair of friends were together during the first session, but they changed their pair the following sessions.
+As usual, pair of friends were together during the first session, but they changed their pair the following sessions.

 ### Final retrospective

-In order to reflect personally about the event before the final retrospective, I provided two post-its, green and red, to write ideas for the possitive and improvable things, respectively.
-Then, we shared the close circle and the main answers were:
+In order to have food for thought before the final retrospective, I provided green and red post-its to write ideas for the possitive and improvable things, respectively.

+The main answers in the _closing circle_ were:

 - What, if anything, did you learn today?
     - Thinking in a different way because of constraints